Article reading time:

 At the same time, a US district judge allowed the former head of FTX to challenge the requirement to disclose the names of his guarantors.

-Judge Lewis Kaplan granteda petition by eight media outlets demanding the disclosure of the names of two individuals who posted a $250 million bail for the former head of the collapsed FTX crypto exchange, Sam Bankman-Freed.
-The judge allowed the defendant's lawyers to challenge the decision until February 7, so the disclosure of the names of the guarantors is not guaranteed.
-According to Lewis Kaplan, lawyers are likely to appeal, and possibly the deadline will be extended until February 14.
+Judge Lewis Kaplan granteda petition from eight media outlets that demanded the disclosure of the names of two people who posted $250 million bail for the former head of the collapsed crypto exchange FTX, Sam Bankman-Fried.
+The judge gave the defendant's lawyers until February 7 to challenge the decision, so the disclosure of the names of the guarantors is not guaranteed.
+Lawyers will likely appeal and the deadline may be extended to February 14, Lewis Kaplan said.

-Petitioning Media:Financial Times, Bloomberg, Reuters, CNBC, Associated Press, Washington Post, Insider and Dow Jones.
-The editors believe that the public has the right to know the names of those who support the former head of FTX.
-Moreover, everyone knows the businessman's connections with the leaders of the financial industry, investors and billionaires from Silicon Valley.
+Media petitioners:Financial Times, Bloomberg, Reuters, CNBC, Associated Press, Washington Post, Insider and Dow Jones.
+The editors are confident that the public has the right to know the names of those who support the former head of FTX.
+Moreover, everyone knows the businessman’s connections with financial industry leaders, investors and billionaires from Silicon Valley.

-Bankman-Fried Lawyers of Davis WrightTremaine believe that the disclosure of the names of the guarantors infringes on their right to privacy and security.
-Lawyers cite the fact that after the FTX scandal, Bankman-Fried's parents began to receive threats.
+Bankman-Fried Lawyers at Davis WrightTremaine believes that disclosing the names of the guarantors infringes on their privacy and security.
+Lawyers point to the fact that after the FTX scandal, Bankman-Fried's parents began receiving threats.

 Guardian Australia previously reported thatThe Australian Securities and Investments Commission (ASIC) launched an investigation into the activities of the local division of the FTX exchange eight months before the collapse of the site.